 Moy ran a number of restaurants with business partners.
 One of his partners was James Locke, the father of former governor of the state of Washington, Gary Locke.

 “As he’s getting older, I try to ask him how to make dishes, I’ve been trying to get them.”
-Cory noted that as a cook, his father cooked based on “throwing things in,” with ‘dashes’ and ‘pinches’ rather than precise measurements.
+Corey noted that as a cook, his father cooked based on “throwing things in,” with ‘dashes’ and ‘pinches’ rather than precise measurements.

-Cory videotaped his father showing his son how to make a special salad dressing as a way to preserve the recipe and ‘keep it in the family.’
+Corey videotaped his father showing his son how to make a special salad dressing as a way to preserve the recipe and ‘keep it in the family.’
 He also made a special chow mein dish that his son also wants to videotape.